kleo-53/kleo-53/README.md

 ### :woman_technologist: About Me :
-I am a second-year student of the Programming Technologies Program at St. Petersburg State University
+I am a third-year student of the Programming Technologies Program at St. Petersburg State University

 ---